ALTIBASE/Documents/Manuals/Altibase_7.1/eng/SQL Reference 3.md

 Host variable or PSM variable types must be compatible with relevant expr types.

-> Note: ':' must be prefixed to variable names for iSQL
+> Note: ':' must be prefixed to variable names for iSQL.

 Limitations of the returning clause: